ventus550/deepmac/README.md

 - Agent movements should be smooth and stable (direction can't be changed every frame)

 ### Performance Improvements
-- Environment should operate on tensors instead of numpy arrays
 - Identify and optimize bottlenecks
 - Shorten game duration (with hard cap, soft tolerance cap or with more agressive ghost agents)
 - Run networks on cuda?